MoranLeven/SafetraxOTPGrabber/README.md

+# Note: Safetrax login api have been changed it may not work now.

 # 🚖 Safetrax OTP Grabber

 SafetraxOTPGrabber is a simple tool designed to make your cab boarding experience smoother and faster! ✨